HeroHunterIguess/GOOBCORE/README.md

 # GOOBCORE

 ## ⚠️ This is the version that is submitted to the Game Off 2025 and as of right now is the newset public version
+Keep in mind this branch will no longer be updated, other then maybe updates to this readme.

 ## general info
 This is a relatively small rogue-like game made for Game Off 2025.